JamieB92/milestone-project-one/README.md

 ### Functions
 * I have confirmed that all links within the nav bar all work and take the user to the correct page.
+ * I have tested this by clicking on each link and making sure it opens the correct page.

-* I have confirmed that the website is responsive with different screen sizes by testing on different devices and using the devtools within the browser.
+* I have confirmed that the website is responsive with different screen sizes.
+ * I tested this by using different mobile devices and using the devtools within the browser to re-create different screen sizes.

 * I have confirmed that the navigation menu title and text are all readable.
 They are all clear and easy to understand.
+  * I have tested this through lighthouse.

 * I have confirmed all external links open in a new tab and direct the user to the external site.
+ * I have tested this by clicking on each link and checking it opens a new tab which goes to the correct external site.

-* I have confimed the footer icons are all readable and clear to understand.
-I also confirm that the social media icons open a new tab/app to the correct site.
+* I have confimed the footer icons are all readable and clear to understand and that they got to the correct site.
+ * I have tested this by clicking on the social media icons which open a new tab/app to the correct site.

+* I have confirmed that the subscription form is responsive and working on all devices.
+ * I have tested this by using the devtools to change the screen size, I also checked it worked on two mobile devices.

-* I have confirmed that the subscription form works and is responsive on all devices.
-Input is required for personal information but not for reasons for subscribing and uploading photos for the monthly competition.
+* I have confirmed that input is only required for personal information but not for reasons for subscribing and uploading photos for the monthly competition.
+ * I have tested this by not adding an input to the required fields and click subscribe.
+As expected please fill in this field appears after clicking subscribe

-* I have confirmed that once the user has subscribed it directs the user to a thank you page.
+* I have confirmed that the subscribe button works and takes the user to the thankyou.html page.
+ * I have tested this by adding all the correct inputs into the form and clicked subscribe which took me to the the thankyou.html page.

+* I have confirmed that the reset button works with the form.
+ I have tested this by adding inputs to the form and then clicking reset.
+As expected the inputs are reset.

 ### Solved Bugs